joelhawksley/identity/components/slides.md

 ^ S then assert against the resulting HTML.

-^ In an ideal world,
+^ Ideally, we'd be able to do...

 ---